N0-C0M/Serenada/serenada_protocol_v1.md

 ### 7.2 Relay policy
 For `offer`, `answer`, `ice`:
 - Validate sender is in room.
-- Validate `to` is present and is in room (recommended).
+- If `to` is present and matches a participant, relay only to that participant; otherwise relay to all other participants.
-- Relay to the target only.
 - Do not persist SDP/ICE long-term; keep in-memory only.

 ### 7.3 Capacity enforcement